Your Global Future

 This course consists of six sessions which aim to deploy your human capital in a more entrepreneurial way and leverage your international experience and connections as a newcomer.

 The academic perspective offers room for reflection on one’s personal qualities and how to find synergy between those qualities and the development of new (labour market) opportunities.

-Course providers: Utrecht University and University of Applied Sciences Utrecht.
+Course providers: Utrecht University and HU University of Applied Sciences Utrecht.

-Target Audience: Newcomers with higher levels of education (bachelor level plus) and sufficient command of English.
+Target Audience: Newcomers with a refugee background who have higher levels of education (bachelor level plus) and sufficient command of English.

 Certificate: A certificate will be provided to participants who attend and actively participate in a minimum of 4 sessions.

 Registration link: Use this link to register (optimized for mobile devices)

 Trainers: Dr. Hein Roelfsema (Associate professor of international entrepreneurship at Utrecht University); Dr. Leendert de Bell (Professor of sustainable labor participation of refugees at HU University of Applied Sciences Utrecht and Academic staff member at Utrecht University Centre for Entrepreneurship); Christian de Kraker, MA (pursuing a PhD in entrepreneurial journeys of refugees and their ecosystems at University of Groningen, Hanze University of Applied Sciences and Alfa-College Groningen).

 Session 1: 'The Dutch entrepreneurial business culture and international orientation' (Dr. Hein Roelfsema) Tuesday September 21, 2021 (14.00-17.00)